Artesian Water: Nature's Filter

 The most famous artesian wells are located in Artois, France, which, in the Middle Ages, was the Roman city of Artesium.

 Artesian water is a specific type of free-flowing, spring water.
 The water moves to the surface naturally without the aid of a pump.
-Although these springs seem to defy gravity, they have not yet proved Newton’s theory incorrect.
-Instead, the simpler explanation for this gravity defying well is pressure.
+Although these artesian wells seem to defy gravity, they have not yet proved Newton’s theory incorrect.
+Instead, the simpler explanation for this gravity-defying artesian well is pressure.

-Artesian wells are created when water flows down a land decline into a porous rock substance, for example limestone, sand, or gravel.
-This by itself wouldn’t force water upwards, but when the porous, ground is surrounded by a layer of impenetrable rock, the water source experiences significant pressure.
+Artesian wells are created when water flows down a land decline into a porous rock substance, such as limestone, sand, or gravel.
+This by itself wouldn’t force water upwards, but when the porous ground is surrounded by a layer of impenetrable rock the water source experiences significant pressure.
 This pressure forces the water upwards where it’s released into a well and resembles a geyser (sans steam).

 There are a number of artesian aquifers throughout the world.
 In the US, you’ll find artesian wells in Florida and Georgia.
 In order to create an artesian well, you only have to tap into the source – literally.
 Drilling companies around the world can easily create artesian wells to gain access to this unique type of spring water.

 Ok, but why is it in my grocery store?

 Artesian spring water is of interest to your neighborhood hipster because companies that sell artesian bottled water argue that because the water travels at a high pressure through a porous surface, it’s naturally filtered.
-And further that this process is nature’s way of purifying the water while also providing some beneficial minerals from the soil.
+Furthermore, artesian water companies argue that this process is nature’s way of purifying the water while also providing some beneficial minerals from the soil.